BvdMerwe/portfolio/content/work/blame-no-more.md

 ### Challenges

-The page was only designed for desktop and in a very static format, so I had to work closely with the designer to make sure it popped in a way that would add to the campaign as a whole.
+The page was only designed for desktop and in a very static format, so I had to work closely with the designer to make sure it was engaging in a way that enhanced the overall campaign.

 ### Impact